 10 hours of didactic + 10 hours of supervised practice

-- Name the 8 phases of EMDR therapy for comprehensive treatment
+- Name the 8 phases of EMDR therapy

-- Describe 3 criteria for client selection
+- Describe 3 criteria on the Client Readiness Checklist

 - Distinguish between state change and trait change in EMDR therapy